AnasShaikh/sweep-card-game/docs/project-overview.md

 - `gameAction` - Handles all game actions (deals, moves, calls)
 - `terminateGame` - Allows players to end active games
 - `gameFinished` - Marks completed games in database
+- `timerStart` - Broadcasts timer activation to all players
+- `timerStop` - Broadcasts timer deactivation to all players

+**Timer Management System:** ✨ **NEW**
+- `startMoveTimer()` - Creates 30-second timeout for human players only
+- `clearMoveTimer()` - Stops active timer and broadcasts to clients
+- `executeAutoMove()` - Automatically throws random card on timeout
+- Server-side timer validation to prevent cheating
+- Automatic timer clearing on any player action

 **Bot Integration:**
 - Imports `generateBotMove()` from `src/botAI.js` for AI decision making
 - Automatic bot move triggering with 1-3 second realistic delays
 - Bot move execution and state synchronization
+- Bots bypass timer system (no timeouts for AI players)

 **Data Storage:**
 - PostgreSQL database for persistent user and game storage